Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3. To add the file you just downloaded to your lab environment, select it.

-Since we are going to be working with standard pcap files, you may receive this alert when uploading a file.
+Since we are going to be working with standard pcap files, you may receive an alert when uploading a file that another file with the same MD5 already exists in the workspace.
 If you see this alert (screenshot provided), simply select the blue link to open the existing file.

 Throughout the course, you’ll receive specific directions on how to use these tools for different activities.